Bueng Krachap

-Its name "Bueng Krachap", refers to "water caltrop marsh".
-Because there used to be may Krachap trees (water caltrop in Thai) in this area.
-Nowadays, although water caltrop have disappeared, the name "Bueng Krachap" is still used for this lake.
+Its name "Bueng Krachap", means "water caltrop lake" ("krachap" in Thai).
+Formerly there were such plants in this area, but nowadays they have disappeared.

+Places of interest

 Presently, the lake is a freshwater fish breeding centre, and also a venue for water sports such as jet skiing and canoeing, with a resting place for locals and outsiders.

 Around the lake, there are many restaurants to service tourists or locals that visit the place.
 It has a very beautiful view, especially at sundown.

 Wat Bueng Krachap temple and its school are nearby places.